Bansal6003/Interpretable_AI_for_Zebrafish_Phenotyping/README.md

 This project presents deep learning–based automated phenotyping and morphometry for CRISPR-induced zebrafish mutants, developed as part of an NIH R24 resource grant at the University of Utah.

-I trained RegNetY-16 classifiers (98.5% accuracy) and DeepLabV3+ segmentation models to extract body-part measurements from 10,000+ larval images across 400+ mutants.
+I trained RegNetY-16 classifiers and DeepLabV3+ segmentation models to extract body-part measurements from 10,000+ larval images across 400+ mutants.

 Visual outputs are validated by domain experts and accelerate phenotyping compared with manual workflows.